forderud/UnixSharedLibs/static-glibc/README.md

 * Adopters might not be interested in using a custom libstdc++ library version together with the library being shared.

-### Alternative 3: Install old glibc on new build system
+### Alternative 3: Install old glibc on build system

 Article: [How to Install and Run Multiple glibc Libraries in Linux](https://www.tecmint.com/install-multiple-glibc-libraries-linux/).